CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 [^still-wounded]: A character taking the -3 modification to prowess will still be wounded if the strike against that character is successful (i.e., the modified roll against the strike is lower than the strike's prowess).
 [^roundup]: There is never a need to round up.
 Instead, reduce the points of the type that is over half to be equal to the combined total points of the other types.
 For example, if you have 33 MPs with 10 MP from characters, 20 MP from items, and 3 MP from factions, then the 20 item MP are over half of your total of 33 MP.
 The 20 item MP are reduced to 13 MP (equal to 10 character MP + 3 faction MP).
 [^udun]: It is not normally possible to use region movement that "passes through" Udun since Udun is only adjacent to Gorgoroth (for Wizard players).
 However, the resource card _Morannon_ may be used as a site in Udun and a company may move from there to Gorgoroth under this rule.
+[^url]: The URL would be www.ironcrown.com.
+Several archives of ICE's website are hosted by web.archive.org.
+As an example, there is an [archive from 21 Feb 1999](https://web.archive.org/web/19990221081226/http://ironcrown.com:80/), which is before ICE lost their license from Tolkien Enterprises and took down all MECCG content in September 1999.